NubiqPro/nubiq-d365fo-learning-framework/README.md

 - Execute both functional and technical tasks
 - Participate confidently in real-world implementations
 - Troubleshoot production issues effectively
-- Think like a consultant / solution architect
+- Think like a consultant or solution architect

 ---